Bellman equation: The Bellman equation

 This is the Bellman equation.
-It can be simplified even further if we drop time subscripts and plug in the value of the next state:
+It may be simplified even further if the time subscripts are dropped and the value of the next state is plugged in:

 The Bellman equation is classified as a functional equation, because solving it means finding the unknown function $V$, which is the value function.
 Recall that the value function describes the best possible value of the objective, as a function of the state $x$.
 By calculating the value function, we will also find the function $a(x)$ that describes the optimal action as a function of the state; this is called the policy function.

 In a stochastic problem

 In the deterministic setting, other techniques besides dynamic programming can be used to tackle the above optimal control problem.
 However, the Bellman Equation is often the most convenient method of solving stochastic optimal control problems.